BYU-Hydroinformatics/gwdm/docs/source/installation.rst

 **Step 3: Set Up Docker Containers**
 ------------------------------------
 1. Create a new directory/folder in your home directory and name it ``Thredds``.
-   Make the Thredds directory public by typin in the Command Line:
+   Make the Thredds directory public by typing in the Command Line:

             .. code-block:: bash